Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

 The posterior probability is visualised over the surrogate model output by drawing 200 parameter samples from the posterior distribution $\pars^{draw} \sim \pi(\pars \given \data, \des)$ and evaluating the surrogate model at each sample $\tilde{g}(\pars^{draw})$.
 The corresponding posterior probability of the load values at load step 5 is shown in Fig.~\ref{fig: AAAAA posterior probabilty over load} for the AAAAA calibration.
 The model output at the MAP parameter estimate is shown with a dotted black line, and the 95\% CI of the distribution over the load is shown with dashed black lines, indicating the interval in which the load values have a 95\% probability of residing within.
-The posterior probability over the PCA singular values can be found in the Supplementary Material.

 The singular values obtained from $\tilde{g}(\pars^{draw})$ were then used along with the 5 retained principal components to reconstruct the displacement field, $\text{disp}_i^{\text{recon}} = \text{disp}^{\text{PCA}}_iV^{*T}_i + \text{disp}^{\text{mean}}_i, \, i \in [X, Y]$, so that there were 200 reconstructed instances of the displacement field.
 Fig.~\ref{fig: AAAAA step 4 cal data with lines} shows the observed displacement field generated with $\pars^{true}$ at the final load step of the AAAAA load path along with two line scans, across which the 95\%~CI was computed from the 200 reconstructed fields and plotted in Fig.~\ref{fig: posterior over displacement AAAAA}.
 Given the relative scale of the displacements and the low uncertainty, the 95\% CI interval appears as a single line.
 Overall, the high confidence in the parameter values translates to a high confidence in the resulting model output.
-The reader may refer to the Supplementary Material to view the posterior density over all QoIs and directional components for both the AAAAA and ABABA calibrations.
+The reader may refer to the Supplementary Material to view the posterior density over all QoIs and directional components for both the AAAAA and ABABA calibrations---global load values are shown in Fig.~\ref{fig: posterior probabilty over load} and the displacements in Figs.~\ref{fig: SUPP AAAAA step 4 cal data with lines}-\ref{fig: posterior over displacement ABABA}.
 Similar results were observed for the ABABA calibration: The posterior probability over the parameters translated to high confidence in the model output and recovered displacement field.